nextgarch/llm-orchestrator/README.md

 ### Create an SSH Key for Host Machine

+We will create a key to allow password-less ssh into the host machine.
 Get back into the VM (non-Ansible terminal) and run the following:

 ```sh